Epidemic Spreading and Aging in Temporal Networks with Memory: The model

-In activity-driven models, $\lambda$ is a pure number, i.e. the probability that in a single contact the infection is actually transmitted, while $\mu$ is still the rate of recovery for a single individual.
-Ignoring the inhomogeneity in the activities, one can estimate the total rate for the infection process per node as $\lambda\left\langle k'\right\rangle $, where $\left\langle k'\right\rangle =2 \left\langle a\right\rangle $ is the average degree per unit time; this is the quantity to be compared with the recovery rate per node $\mu$.
+The epidemic process on activity-driven networks is implemented by iterating discrete time steps of duration $\Delta t$: \begin{itemize} \item at the beginning of each time step there are $N$ disconnected vertices; \item with probability $a_{i}\Delta t$ a vertex $v_{i}$ becomes active and connects to a previously linked node with probability $1-p(k_{i})$, or with a new node $v_{j}$ with probability $p(k_{i})$, in this second case $k_{i}(t)$, $k_{j}(t)$ and $A_{ij}(t)$ are increased by one unit; \item if one of the nodes connected by the link is infected and the other one is susceptible, the susceptible becomes infected with probability $\lambda$; \item a vertex $v_{j}$, if infected, becomes susceptible (SIS), or recovers (SIR) with probability $\mu\Delta t$. \end{itemize} In activity-driven models, $\lambda$ is a pure number, i.e. the probability that in a single contact the infection is actually transmitted, while $\mu$ is still the rate of recovery for a single individual.
+Ignoring the inhomogeneity in the activities, one can estimate the total rate for the infection process per node as $\lambda\left\langle k'\right\rangle $, where $\left\langle k'\right\rangle =2\left\langle a\right\rangle $ is the average degree per unit time; this is the quantity to be compared with the recovery rate per node $\mu$.